Bandwagon Fallacy – Definition, Meaning & Examples

 History

-How does the Bandwagon autumnacy work?
+How does the Bandwagon fallacy work?

-The principle behind the Bandwagon autumnacy is the fact that something has to be correct or valid just because plenty of people believe it or do it.
+The principle behind the Bandwagon fallacy is the fact that something has to be correct or valid just because plenty of people believe it or do it.
 It’s like saying ‘It must be right this way because everyone else is doing it too, and if so many people do it this way, then they won’t be all wrong.’
 It exploits the human tendency to follow the crowd or conform to a popular, yet incorrect statement without critically evaluating the merits of the argument or belief in question.

-Instead of relying on arguments, facts, or other kinds of evidence, this autumnacy implies that something must be true simply because many people do it.
+Instead of relying on arguments, facts, or other kinds of evidence, this fallacy implies that something must be true simply because many people do it.
 The acceptance occurs without asking simple questions or really thinking about whether it makes sense or not.

-Similarity with other autumnacies
+Similarity with other fallacies

 Example